 An Overview of Washington Landlord-Tenant Law

-The following is a general overview of Washington’s landlord-tenant laws:
+The following is a general overview of Washington’s laws:

 As a landlord, you have a right to require tenants to pay a security deposit.
 But in so doing, you must observe certain rules for legal compliance including:

-- Documenting the property’s move-in condition.
+- Documenting the unit’s move-in condition.
 This checklist will act as a point of reference during the final walkthrough to help you note any damage the tenant may be responsible for fixing.

 - Making allowable deductions from the security deposit.
 For example, if the tenant causes excessive damages and mess, the cost of professionally repairing and cleaning the affected areas can be deducted from the security deposit.

-- Returning security deposits within 30 days after tenants move out of the rented property.
+- Returning security deposits within 30 days after tenants move out of the rented unit.

 Housing Discrimination

 You must treat tenants fairly regardless of their protected classes.
-In Washington, protected classes include sex, religion, color, race, nationality, age, gender identity, sexual orientation, and marital status.
+Protected classes include sex, religion, color, race, nationality, age, gender identity, sexual orientation, and marital status.
 In particular, you must ensure you stay compliant when it comes to tenant screening, rental advertising, and how you respond to tenant inquiries.

-Washington landlord-tenant law grants landlords the right to enter their tenant’s rental unit.
+Washington law grants landlords the right to enter their tenant’s rental units.
 However, you must abide by certain rules when doing so.
-For one, you must provide the tenant with an advance notice of at least 2 days.
+For one, you must provide the tenant with written notice of at least 2 days.
 You must also have a justified reason for entry, such as emergency response, inspections, and maintenance.
 Finally, as the residential landlord, you must enter during normal business hours.

 Bottom Line

-As a landlord, abiding by these rules is a requirement under the Washington Residential Landlord-Tenant Act.
+As a landlord, abiding by these rules is a requirement under the Washington law.
 If for whatever reason you need further clarification, please don’t hesitate to get in touch with Red Roof Rentals.

 We are a locally-owned property management company with over 40 years of experience in the Tacoma rental market.
 Get in touch to learn more!